amnaatiq/amnaatiq/README.md

 ### Hi there 👋, Amna Atiq Here.

-- 👾Student at Dallas College
+- 👾Student at University of Arkansas
-- 👨‍💻Software Engineering major
+- 👨‍💻Computer Science major
 - 💬 Ask me about how to get started with development.
 - 📫 How to reach me: amna.atiq76@gmail.com